-LESSONS I LEARNED THROUGH VIRTUAL PT
+LESSONS I LEARNED THROUGH VIRTUAL PHYSICAL THERAPY

 The onset of the pandemic forced businesses to shapeshift and adapt.
 For us, that meant our team had to pivot fully to Virtual Physical Therapy.